mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Take two screenshots showing LightBlue connected to your Argon.
 The first screenshot (named LightBlue1.jpg) will contain the Advertisement Data screen showing the raw advertisement packet.
 The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Argon.
 You will need to subscribe to receive these values.

-#### The Argon is using a constrained network - Bluetooth Low Energy

-#### Node RED is acting as a gateway device

 ### Part 2.
-Node.js publishes the data to MQTT for publish/subscribe
+Using Node RED to act as a gateway device

+1. Install the BLE Nodes in Node RED

 ### Part 3.
+Node RED publishes the data to MQTT for publish/subscribe

+1. Run mosquitto

+### Part 4.
 Two subscribers - InfluxDB and the World Wide Web

+1. Install InfluxDB